soul-wish/soul-wish.github.com/content/uses.md

 template: "page"
 ---

-Some stuff I use on regular basis while working remotely as a front-end developer.
+Some stuff I use on a regular basis while working remotely as a front-end developer.

 ### Hardware